Ehud Adiv: Biography

 Following his release, Adiv turned to political science studies.
 Three years after his release, he completed a doctoral thesis entitled Politics and Identity: A Critical Analysis of Israeli Historiography and Political Thought at the University of London (under the supervision of Sami Zubaida) on Zionist historiography and particularly 1948 historiography.
 He was then appointed as a lecturer of political science in the Open University of Israel.
 He also was accepted as a teacher at the Arab-Palestinian Film School in Nazareth.

-Controversy

-In February 1973 controversy erupted over the trial of Daud Turki, Udi Adiv and Dan Vered, together with other Israeli leftist radicals of the Revolutionary Communist Alliance - Red Front, a splinter offshoot of the socialist organization in Israel (Matzpen).
-According to testimony at the trial, Adiv traveled clandestinely to Damascus via Athens to meet PLO resistance leaders.
-The case was dubbed by the Hebrew press as the "Syrian spy ring trial".
-Udi Adiv and Daud Turki were sentenced to seventeen years imprisonment.